THE HIGH SUMMER SELECTION + AUTUMN PROGRAMME

 For more information about Julian's Pollard Residency Paintings, please click here.

-JASON GATHORNE-HARDY
+JASON GATHORENE-HARDY

 Flock Drawings

 The Flock Drawings are part of an ongoing collection of work by Jason Gathorne-Hardy that focuses on the sheep flock at White House Farm.
 Almost all of the drawings are made from life by the artist whilst sitting with the flock at different times of day.
 Many are drawn at dawn or in the early hours of the morning when the sheep are gathered together like a flotilla of moored boats at anchor under old oak trees, or when they head off to graze on the pastures in the floodplain of the Upper Alde Valley.
 Other drawings are made at dusk or during rainstorms, when water falling from the sky softens the paper.
 The flock is a source of fine lustrous wool which we are trialing for spinning and weaving.
+Other work available by Jason Gathorne-Hardy includes seagull drawings and landscape drawings from Cumbria and Spain.

 For more information about Jason's Flock Drawings, please click here.